How to claim Universal credit with a mental health condition

 You’re in a hospital or have been sectioned

 If you are in a hospital or have been sanctioned because of your mental health condition, you will automatically receive LCW.
-When you are released the DWP may agree that you have LCW if you need time to recover.
+When you are discharged the DWP may agree that you have LCW if you need time to recover.

 Read our guide on managing your money if you are in a hospital or have been sectioned.